SepidehSaba/GettingCleaningData/codebook.md

     'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-#Varibles
+#Variables

-    Values of Varible `Activity` consist of data from “Y_train.txt” and “Y_test.txt” values of Varible `Subject` consist of data from “subject_train.txt” and subject_test.txt" Values of Varibles `Features` consist of data from “X_train.txt” and “X_test.txt” Names of Varibles `Features` come from “features.txt” levels of Varible `Activity` come from “activity_labels.txt”
+    Values of Variable `Activity` consist of data from “Y_train.txt” and “Y_test.txt” values of Variable `Subject` consist of data from “subject_train.txt” and subject_test.txt" Values of Variables `Features` consist of data from “X_train.txt” and “X_test.txt” Names of Variables `Features` come from “features.txt” levels of Variable `Activity` come from “activity_labels.txt”

  We will use `Activity`, `Subject` and `Features` as part of descriptive variable names for data in data frame.